Legal outsourcing: Advantages

 As reported in the ABA Journal, "[t]he market for outsourced legal work is booming in India.
 While lawyers there are doing a lot of routine work, they are also handling some interesting legal matters, including work for the makers of movies and television shows."
 As stated in USA Today, "'[y]ou could call it "Outsourcing 2.0" or maybe even "3.0."
 Now firms are increasingly trying to leverage expertise,' says Saikat Chaudhuri, an assistant professor in the business school at the University of Pennsylvania.
 Legal Outsourcing is 'growing very, very quickly.'"

-LPO industry and the global financial crisis
+LPO industry and the 2008 financial crisis

 LPO firms in India had predicted an annual growth of 200% due to recession related litigation and the increased need to save costs in the US.
 Their expectations have not been met.
 The major reason for this is that US lawyers themselves have started looking at alternative fee structures due to the recession and job losses.
 In spite of setbacks, the LPO industry has seen growth of about 40-60% in the last year.
 Although some areas of practice, such as real estate, have drastically collapsed due to the recession, some areas such as litigation, document review, and corporate compliance have gained ground, resulting in business directed to LPO firms in India.